 Wurzburg, located in the southern part of Germany, is probably not a place on everyone’s bucket list.
 While it is surely not as famous and exciting as Munich or other German cities, it is a beautiful, vibrant, and lovely city that you should add to your itinerary.

-Would I revisit Wurzburg?
-Definitely.
-Do I recommend visiting Wurzburg?
-Yes, for sure (here are a few more places in Bavaria I totally loved).
-While I am also sure that, as a slow traveler, you could spend weeks in the city and always discover something new, I also think that one day is enough to find out about the best things to do in Wurzburg.
+While I am also sure that, as a slow traveler, you could spend weeks in the city and always discover something new, I also think that one day in Wurzburg is enough to find out about the best things to do in Wurzburg.

 WURZBURG TRAVEL TIPS